The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 7.1 All pregnant staff are entitled to reasonable paid time off to keep appointments for antenatal care made on the advice of a doctor, registered midwife or registered health visitor.
 Antenatal care is not necessarily restricted to medical examinations – for example, it could include parenting classes – as long as these are advised by a registered medical practitioner, midwife or health visitor.
 You should give your manager as much notice as possible of appointments.

-7.2 With the exception of the first appointment, your manager may ask for a certificate from a registered medical practitioner, registered midwife, or health visitor to confirm that you are pregnant and an appointment card or other evidence showing that an appointment has been made.
+7.2 Except for the first appointment, your manager may ask for a certificate from a registered medical practitioner, registered midwife, or health visitor to confirm that you are pregnant and an appointment card or other evidence showing that an appointment has been made.

-8.1 Your manager may make reasonable contact with you during your maternity leave: for example, to update you on what is happening at work, promotion opportunities or to discuss your return to work.
-This contact is separate to a Keeping in Touch (KIT) day.
-Prior to the commencement of your maternity leave, your manager will normally discuss the arrangements for staying in touch, the reasons for this contact and the types of things that might be discussed: for example, work-related matters or information on training courses.
+8.1 Your manager may make reasonable contact with you during your maternity leave: for example, to update you on what is happening at work, promotion opportunities, or to discuss your return to work.
+This contact is separate from a Keeping in Touch (KIT) day.
+Before the commencement of your maternity leave, your manager will normally discuss the arrangements for staying in touch, the reasons for this contact and the types of things that might be discussed: for example, work-related matters or information on training courses.

-9.1 Your contractual annual leave, including bank holidays and Imperial College closure days, is accrued throughout the whole period of your maternity leave.
+9.1 Your contractual annual leave, including bank holidays and university closure days, is accrued throughout the whole period of your maternity leave.
 Your holiday entitlement will be updated to reflect this.

-9.3 You are encouraged to consider using a proportion of your annual leave entitlement before the start and after the end of your maternity leave.
+9.3 You are encouraged to consider using a proportion of your annual leave entitlement before and after the start and end of your maternity leave.

 9.4 If the maternity leave period is likely to cross two annual leave years, you may carry over annual leave accrued in the first leave year but must use these days within three months following your return to work.
 Any annual leave accrued in the second leave year may be taken as normal.